AEADataEditor/stata-project-with-docker/README.md

 The script [`run.sh`](run.sh) will pick up the configuration information in `config.txt`, and run your project inside the container image.
 If you have a terminal session open where you have already followed steps 1-3 in [Build the image](#build-the-image), you can simple run `source run.sh`.
 Otherwise, follow steps 1 and 2 above and then run `source run.sh`.

-- The image maps the `code/` sub-directory in the sample repository into the image as `/code/`.
-Your Stata code will want to take that into account.
+- The image maps the project directory  in the sample repository into the image as `/project/`.
-- The image also maps the `data/` sub-directory into the image as `/data/`.
-- No other subdirectory is available inside the image!
 - The sample code [`code/main.do`](code/main.do) can be used as a template for your own main file.
 - Your output will appear wherever Stata code writes it to.
-If that is within the mapped directories `/data/` and `/code`, it will be preserved once the Docker image is stopped (and deleted).
-- If you need additional sub-directories availabe in the image, you will need to map them, using additional `-v` lines.
-- For best practice, you might want to map an additional `results` directory, e.g., by adding `-v $(pwd)/results:/results` after line 51 in [`run.sh`](run.sh) and instruct your Stata code to write to that.
+For best practice, you should write to a `results`  directory.

 ## Cloud functionality